 There are lots of restaurants in Cartagena serving up not only local, but also national and international fare.
 No matter what you’re looking for, you can probably find it in Cartagena.
 There are also some great Colombian dishes from other parts of the country like the Bandeja Paisa and Ajiaco.

-However, in this post, I’m going to be focusing on the best traditional food in Cartagena.
+However, in this post, I’m going to be focusing on the traditional dishes from Cartagena.
 These are local favorites that embody the Caribbean flavor of Cartagena.
-Not surprisingly, there’s a fair amount of seafood on this list of the best Cartagena dishes to try.
-However, even if you’re not a seafood fan, there’s something for you.
+Not surprisingly, there’s a fair amount of seafood on the list.
+However, even if you’re not a seafood fan, there’s sure to be something for you on this list of the dishes to try in Cartagena.

-So bring your appetite and read on for the 10 best local foods you have to try in Cartagena!
+So bring your appetite and read on to learn the best food to try in Cartagena!

 1. Fried Fish Plate